 In the review:

 - Encourage your child to do lots of the talking.
 Even if they’re very young, they can still tell the GP or asthma nurse how they’ve been feeling.
-It’s fine to prompt your child so you cover everything you both want to know, but try not to take over.
+It’s fine to prompt your child, but try not to take over.

-- Let your child know they can ask the GP or asthma nurse questions.
+- Prompt your child to ask their GP or asthma nurse questions.
 You could say, “Is there anything else you wanted to ask?”
 This will help them get into the habit of being proactive in appointments.

 After the review: